ShareXin/ShareXin/README.md

 * Uploads to Twitter and Mastodon
 * Allows taking screenshots and saving them to files
 * Notifications via libnotify
-* Works with Wayland (On Gnome only) and X11 (On everything since the 90s)
-* Works with anything GTK has support for (including Mac and Windows with a bit of hacking)
+* Works with anything GTK has support for (including Mac and Windows with a bit of hacking, screenshotting only works on X11)
 * Saves screenshots to folder in Pictures dir

 ## Installation (via Github)